shariliu/3meta/README.md

 5. Double check everything, submit.

 ### December 1, 2020 - first draft of analysis plan, send to experts for review
+Experts to get feedback from:
+- Mike Frank?